symbioticfi/points-template/README.md

 See example data inside the [info.json](info.json) file.

-After the points' mechanic completion proceed through the [given instruction]() to integrate it to Symbiotic UI.
+After the points' logic completion, proceed through the [given instruction]() to integrate it into Symbiotic UI.

 ## How to use